 Monday Night Community Dinners

-First Presbyterian Church offers a free supper every Monday evening.
+First Presbyterian Church will continue to offer a free supper every Monday evening (except October 22).
 We serve the meal from 5:30-6:00 downstairs in Westminster Hall, and people are usually out the door by 6:30.

 Dinners are open to everyone.

 Community Dinners began in the summer of 2014 with Monday night cookouts in the parking lot as a way for us to get to know our community better.
 We quickly realized that there are many people in the area that are hungry for a meal or companionship or both.
 Our Community Dinners provide a good meal and table fellowship every Monday at 5:30 pm.